EvitaKnits/nigel-is-25/README.md

 |form-submit.html | ![Lighthouse RSVP Submission Page](documentation/lighthouse-rsvp-submit.png) | Bugs 4 + 6 |
 |404.html | ![Lighthouse 404 Page](documentation/lighthouse-404.png) | Bugs 4 + 6 |

-I noticed that there were a couple more accessibility concerns that I had overlooked, although lighthouse did not flag them to me: aria-labels and button html tags.
-These two items are reflected in bugs 8 + 9 below.
+I noticed that there was one more accessibility concern that I had overlooked, although lighthouse did not flag it to me: button html tags in my navigation bar.
+This item is reflected in bug 8 below.

 After resolving my lighthouse bugs, I reran the report on each page and here are my new results: